daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 To test that your JupyterLab installation is functional, you can type `jupyter lab` into a terminal, which should open a new tab in your default browser with the JupyterLab interface.

-## R, XQuartz, IRkernel and RStudio
+## R, XQuartz, IRkernel, and RStudio

 R is another programming language that we will be using a lot in the MDS program.
 We will use R both in Jupyter notebooks and in RStudio.